 A: After your treatment, the common effects are mild redness, slight swelling and possible bruising.
-The treatment area may feel tender to touch and all of these effects are normal, will subside in a few days, but may last up to a week.
+The treatment area may feel tender to touch.
+All of these effects are normal and will subside in a few days, but may last up to a week.
 Each day everything should improve slightly and the area should look more normal and feel better.

 It is very uncommon to have any serious side effects, however if you do experience any of the following, please call the clinic immediately, or if after hours, seek help from a GP or A&E:

 - swelling that is getting worse as time passes

 - increase in pain and getting more severe with time

 - skin feeling hot, redness increasing and becoming worse in time

 - skin near the treatment area or along the side of the nose looking pale/white or greyish in colour on the day or day after the treatment, and pain increasing in this area

 - generally feeling unwell in the days following your treatment

 Q: Is it safe to have any treatment if I am pregnant or breastfeeding?